 Mediterranean IVF Diet Plan

 Loads of good information can be found online around fertility, but there is also plenty of misinformation.
 If you have searched around on the subject of diet and fertility before, you might have seen a lot of information regarding having a ‘Mediterranean diet’ and the benefits that are associated with it.
+A Mediterranean diet is not a restrictive diet, it is simply a lifestyle based on the traditional foods and healthy living habits of people from countries like Greece, Italy and Spain.
+The MedDiet is simple yet varied and allows you to have flexibility in what you eat, based on your preferences.
+Because it involves the consumption of foods that are high in essential nutrients, like healthy fats and lots of vitamins, it is often recommended to women trying to conceive to increase their chances of getting pregnant.

 Does the Mediterranean diet work?